How to Use Excel VBA to Lookup Value in Range (5 Examples)

 • A substitute for VLOOKUP is the LOOKUP function.

-• The result column need not always be to the right of the lookup value in order to use the LOOKUP function.
+• The result column does not always need to be to the right of the lookup value to use the LOOKUP function.

-• The lookup vector and the result vector should both have the same range length.
+• The lookup and result vectors should have the same range length.

-• More crucially, the VLOOKUP function requires that we provide a column index number.
+• More crucially, the VLOOKUP function requires we provide a column index number.

 << Go Back to Lookup | Formula List | Learn Excel